Skip to main content Accessibility information

 What might you become?

-Career opportunities are worldwide, and include working as a coach, development officer, project manager, working in the commercial, charitable and education sectors as well as with the FA and professional clubs.
+Career opportunities are worldwide and include working as a coach, development officer or project manager, working in the commercial, charitable, and education sectors as well as with professional bodies and clubs.

 A number of our graduates now work for the FA and Argyle Community Trust in a variety of football development, social inclusion, football coaching, and educational roles.
 Some students go on to take postgraduate teaching qualifications to become primary or secondary teachers.